-4.1 Indigent owners or household shall be granted a 100% rebate on their property rates account.
+- 4.1 Indigent owners or household shall be granted a 100% rebate on their property rates account. - 4.2 Retired people over the age of 60 years and with annual income exceeding the threshold value in terms of indigent policy shall be granted rebates on their property rates account as follows;

-4.2 Retired people over the age of 60 years and with annual income exceeding the threshold value in terms of indigent policy shall be granted rebates on their property rates account as follows;
+Annual Incor ne Thre % Rebate

-Annual Inc ome Th reshold % Rebate
+R0.00 - R99 056 100%

-R0.00 • R99 056 100%
+R99 057 - R123 820 75%

-R99 057 - R123820 75 %
+R123 821 - R154 775 50%

-R123821 - R154775 50 %
+More than R 25%

-More than R15477 5 25%
+- 4.3 A rebate of 20% shall be granted on property rates account to an owner of emerging lodges. - 4.4 A rebate of 20% shall be granted on property rates account, excluding an owner of a bed and breakfast, guest houses and lodges to an owner of very small, small and micro business.

-- 4.3 A rebate of 20% shall be granted on property rates account to an owner of lodges. - 4.4 A rebate of 20% shall be granted on property rates account, excluding an owner of a bed and breakfast, guest houses and lodges to an owner of very small, small and micro business. - 4.5 A rebate of 25% shall be granted on property rates account to an owner of a property in a privately developed townships or estates or complexes situated in un-proclaimed areas where the municipality does not provide any community services. - 4.6 A rebate of 10% shall be granted on property rates account to an owner of property in a privately developed townships or estates or complexes situated in proclaimed areas where the municipality does not maintain any of the community services. - 4.7 A rebate of 100% shall be granted on property rates account to an owner of a property situated in a proclaimed township within a rural communal and state trust land. - 4.8 A rebate of 100% shall be granted on property rates account to a property owned by a Public Benefit organization. - 4.9 A rebate of 10% shall be granted to owners of specific properties situated within an area demarcated as a City Improvement District in accordance with the City Improvement Districts By-Law. - 4.10 A rebate shall be grated to newly incorporated DMA area after consultation with the relevant stakeholders - 5.
-The following category of owners are requested to apply for the rebates as stated above in terms of part nine of the rates by-law; - 5.1 Retired people who are 60 years of age and above; - 5.2 Owners of lodges; - 5.3 Owners of small, very small and micro businesses; - 5.4 Owners of privately developed townships, estates or complexes - 5.5 Owners of properties used for public benefit activities; and - 5.6 Owners of agricultural properties - 6.
+- 4.5 A rebate of 25% shall be granted on property rates account to an owner of a property in a privately developed townships or estates or complexes situated in un-proclaimed areas where the municipality does not provide any community services. - 4.6 A rebate of 10% shall be granted on property rates account to an owner of property in a privately developed townships or estates or complexes situated in proclaimed areas where the municipality does not maintain any of the community services. - 4.7 A rebate of 100% shall be granted on property rates account to an owner of a property situated in a proclaimed township within a rural communal and state trust land. - 4.8 A rebate of 100% shall be granted on property rates account to a property owned by a Public Benefit organization. - 4.9 A rebate of 10% shall be granted to owners of specific properties situated within an area demarcated as a City Improvement District in accordance with the City Improvement Districts By-Law. - 5.
+The following category of owners are requested to apply for the rebates as stated above in terms of part nine of the rates by-law; - 5.1 Retired people who are 60 years of age and above; - 5.2 Owners of emerging lodges; - 5.3 Owners of small, very small and micro businesses; - 5.4 Owners of privately developed townships, estates or complexes - 5.5 Owners of properties used for public benefit activities; and - 5.6 Owners of agricultural properties - 6.
 The property rates are zero-rated from VAT in terms of Value Added Tax Act. - 7.
-Interest on property rates in arrears shall be calculated and charged at prime lending rate as determined by the South African Reserve Bank which shall be applicable at 30 June 2012 plus one percent fixed over the twelve months period of the 2012/2013 financial year.
+Interest on property rates in arrears shall be calculated and charged at prime lending rate as determined by the South African Reserve Bank which shall be applicable at 30 June 2013 plus one percent fixed over the twelve months period of the 2013/2014 financial year.